JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+9.3.21 - Hack more html and css code on codepen.

 9.2.21 - Hacked code on codepen.
 Working with HTML and CSS.
 Built a local webpage.

 9.1.21 - Spent time hacking a calculator on codepen.
 Changing colors, numbers to letters.
 The HTML and CSS section.